dumbbanana/Industrial-automation/PLC/mitshubishi/instructions.md

 ---

-## Using memory bit
-#### Command
-#### Example

----

 ## Move

-Move command is used to shift values on one register to another.
-In addition to moving words and integers to a memory register, we can move data from and to special memory registors (conters C0, timers T0, )
+Move function block is used to shift values on one register to another.
+In addition to moving words and integers to a memory register, we can move data from and to special memory registors (conters C0, timers T0, time)

 #### Command